 I once got the opportunity to teach Windows XP course 2272, and I discovered I had a talent for technical training.
 I then went on to complete a City & Guilds Level 4 qualification in teaching adults.
 I achieved Microsoft Certified Trainer status, but this isn't currently active.

-Receiving a certificate of recognition from Barry Brooks, the President of the Institute of Engineering and Technology.
+February 2014 - receiving a certificate of recognition from Barry Brooks, the President of the Institution of Engineering and Technology.